The higher dimensional propositional calculus: Preliminaries

 \subsection{Church algebras of finite dimension}

-In \cite{SBLP} we introduced \emph{Church algebras of dimension }$n$, algebras having $n$ designated elements $\e_1,\dots,\e_n$ ($n\geq 2$) and an operation $q$ of arity $n+1$ (a sort of ``generalised if-then-else'') satisfying $q(\e_i,x_1,\dots,x_n)=x_i$.
+In \cite{SBLP} we introduced \emph{Church algebras of dimension }$n$, algebras having $n$ designated elements $\e_1,\dots,\e_n$ ($n\geq 2$) and an operation $q$ of arity $n+1$ satisfying $q(\e_i,x_1,\dots,x_n)=x_i$.
 The operator $q$ induces, through the so-called $n$-central elements, a decomposition of the algebra into $n$ factors.

 \begin{definition} An algebra $\mathbf{A}$ of type $\tau $ is a \emph{Church algebra of dimension} $n$ (an $n\mathrm{CH}$, for short) if there are term definable elements $\e_{1}^{\mathbf{A}},\e_{2}^{\mathbf{A}},\dots ,\e_{n}^{\mathbf{A}}\in A$ and a term operation $q^{\mathbf{A}}$ of arity $n+1$ such that, for all $ b_{1},\dots ,b_{n}\in A$ and $1\leq i\leq n$, $q^{\mathbf{A}}(\e_{i}^{\mathbf{ A}},b_{1},\dots ,b_{n})=b_{i}$.
 A variety $\mathcal{V}$ of type $\tau $ is a \emph{variety of algebras of dimension }$n$ if every member of $\mathcal{V}$ is an $n\mathrm{CH}$ with respect to the same terms $q,\e_{1},\dots ,\e_{n}$. \end{definition}